utah-cs3550-fa24/assignments/hw5.md

     username = request.POST.get("username", "")

 This returns the `username` value in `request.POST` if there is one, or the empty string if there isn't.
+There's no user with an empty username, so in this case `authenticate` will fail.

 In your `profile` view, pass `request.user` to the template.
-In the `profile.html` template, in the action card, display the user's `username` field.
+In the `profile.html` template, in the action card, display the user's `get_full_name`.
 This step is important because it allows you to test whether or not you actually logged in.

 Test that you can log in and see the username you've logged in as on